Lecturer - Earth & Planetary Science - College of Letters & Science

-The Department of Earth & Planetary Science at the University of California, Berkeley seeks applications for temporary lecturers to teach EPS 3: The Water Planets during the Spring 2017 semester; EPS 117: Geomorphology during the Fall 2017 semester; and for any additional needs that may emerge in the department.
+The Department of Earth & Planetary Science at the University of California, Berkeley seeks applications for temporary lecturers to teach EPS N82 Introduction to Oceans during Summer 2017; EPS 20 Earthquakes in Your Backyard during Summer 2017; EPS 117: Geomorphology during Fall 2017; and for any additional needs that may emerge in the department.

-EPS 3 and EPS 117 consist of 3 hours of lectures per week.
-Additionally, EPS 3 includes field trips that will require the preparation and participation of the lecturer, and EPS 117 includes overseeing GSIs in the 3- hour per week laboratory component.
+EPS 117 consists of 3 hours of lectures per week.
+Additionally, EPS 117 includes overseeing GSIs in the 3- hour per week laboratory component.
 In addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g. syllabus), writing exams, managing GSIs, and maintaining a course website.

-Additional qualifications: A Ph.D. or equivalent degree in Earth Science or Geology is required by the date of hire.
+Basic qualifications: an M.A. or equivalent degree in Earth Science or Geology is required by the date of application.

 Salary: To be commensurate with experience.
 Minimum annual full-time salary is $52,099.
 Appointments will be part-time.

 Applications will be accepted and reviewed for department needs, through October 27, 2017.
 We typically review applications for fall (and summer) course needs in April and May, and in October and November for spring course needs.

 The department seeks candidates whose research or teaching has prepared them to contribute to our commitment to diversity and inclusion in higher education.

 UC Berkeley has a number of policies and programs to support employees as they balance work and family.